 In ancient times, there was a town settlement surrounding it, of which the Minoans are believed to be the inhabitants.
 This significant one-of-its-kind site was excavated and renovated in the 20th century.

 What is the most common thing to do in Greece?

 The most popular parts of Greece are Athens, Santorini, and Mykonos.
 The most common things to do include visiting the Acropolis and the other ancient ruins of Greece, relaxing at one of the beautiful beaches, and going for a hike up one of the famous mountains or rock formations.

 What are 3 things Greece is famous for?

-Greece is famous for being the birthplace of democracy, for being the place where the Olympics games were born, and the significant Greek mythology which can be experienced in the archaeological remains of ancient Greece.
+Greece is famous for being the birthplace of democracy, for being the place where the Olympic games were born, and for the significant Greek mythology which can be experienced in the archaeological remains of ancient Greece.

 What should you avoid doing in Greece?

 You should be prepared with cash and avoid reliance on cards as many local vendors prefer cash, adhere to the dress code in religious places such as churches, and never eat or drink beverages (except water) on the metro.